monoton-music/TouchDesigner-LaunchControl-Utility/README.md

 A utility for integrating Novation LaunchControl XL with TouchDesigner, allowing easy mapping of knobs and sliders.

 ## Usage
+1. Put launchcontrol_master.tox at the same level or a higher level in the directory hierarchy of the path where you will use this utility within your TouchDesigner project.
+For example, you may put it in `project1`.

 ## License
 MIT Lisence